IanBru/Cashew/README.md

 ![Cashew-logo](https://raw.githubusercontent.com/joakimskoog/Cashew/master/Cashew-Logo.png)

 # Installation
-The latest versions of the packages are available on NuGet.
+The original versions of the packages are available on NuGet.
 To install, run the following command if you want to roll your own cache:
 ```
 PM> Install-Package Cashew
 ```